meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 MDG is willing to include (in the next minor release) any PRs that are required to make the system work without monkey patching.

-Existing login service providers which call `Accounts.registerLoginHandler` do not need to be changed to support new features.
-This includes core providers like `accounts-password` and `accounts-google`, as well as third party providers, both OAuth and non-OAuth.
+Existing login services which call `Accounts.registerLoginHandler` do not need to be changed to be supported as identity services.
+This includes core services like `accounts-password` and `accounts-google`, as well as third party services, both OAuth and non-OAuth.

 ## Policy Stories

 Merely having the `accounts` package installed does not allow a client to perform any action that results in adding any documents to any server-side collections, by default.
-Installing login service packages (e.g.
+Installing identity service packages (e.g.
 `accounts-password`), calling a function in the API, or changing the default configuration may result in this restriction being lifted.

 The `onCreateUser` handler is called if and only if a new account is to be created.

 The `onValidateNewUser` handlers are called if and only if a new account is to be created and no account is created if any of those handlers throws an error or